elastisys/compliantkubernetes/docs/operator-manual/air-gapped.md

 ## System Context Diagram

-The following is a generic system context diagram over an air-gapped network consisting of two Compliant Kubernetes Clusters.
+The following is a generic system context diagram over an air-gapped network consisting of a Compliant Kubernetes Environment.
 The diagram shows the Platform Administrator Machine that has access to both the Internet and the air-gapped network.
 Inside the air-gapped network, Compliant Kubernetes Clusters can access other services residing on the same private network such as an object storage for long-term storage, a container registry mirror, DNS and NTP servers, etc.

 ![Diagram](../img/air-gapped.drawio.png)